automenta/mb7/doc/README.vsn.md

       dialects (e.g., `#sprint`) while keeping the app comprehensible.
 Empowerment comes from owning the words.

 5. **Decentralized Roots**
     - **Reason:** Control and access matter.
-By 2026, users expect resilience—SemanticScribe delivers, letting them share globally or privately with a tag.
+By 2026, users expect resilience—Netention delivers, letting them share globally or privately with a tag.
 It’s freedom, baked in.

 ---

-## A Day with SemanticScribe (2026 Snapshot)
+## A Day with Netention (2026 Snapshot)

-Picture this: You open SemanticScribe on a crisp March morning in 2026.
+Picture this: You open Netention on a crisp March morning in 2026.

 - **You Write:** “Explore Tokyo” in a new NObject.
 - **You Tag:** `#match: Japan`—instantly, a friend’s `#travel: Kyoto` post and a public `#guide: Tokyo` appear in a